bolzfabrik/FastBillBundle/README.md

 FastBillBundle
 ==============

-Symfony 2 Bundle that registers the DVelopment/FastBill library as a service
+Symfony 2 Bundle that registers the [DVelopment/FastBill](https://github.com/dVelopment/fastbill) library as a service.